opendatacube/datacube-ows/docs/installation.rst

     $ DATACUBE_OWS_CFG=ows_local_cfg.ows_cfg

 * We currently recommend using pip with pre-built binary packages.
-Create a new python 3.6 or 3.7 virtualenv and run pip install against the supplied requirements.txt::
+Create a new python 3.10+ virtualenv and run pip install against the supplied requirements.txt::

-    pip install --pre -r requirements.txt
+    pip install -e .[all]

 To install datacube-ows, run: